-The Group leases telecom sites, retail shops and other rented 10 years, with an option to renew the lease after that date.
+The Group leases telecom sites, retail shops and others, with an option to renew the lease after that date.
 Lease payments are renegotiated at the time of signing the new contract to reflect market rentals.
-Some leases provide for additional rent payments that are based on changes in local price indicates.
+Some leases provide for additional rent payments that are based on changes in local price indicators.
 For certain leases, the Group is restricted from entering into any sub-lease arrangement.